NahlaHussien/NahlaHussien/README.md

-- 👋 Hi, I’m @NahlaHussien
+- 👋 Hi, I’m @NahlaHussien.
-- 👀 I’m interested in Embedded Systems
+- 👀 I’m interested in Embedded Systems.
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Machine Learning and Cloud-DevOPs.
 - 📫 How to reach me https://www.linkedin.com/in/nahla-hussien/

 <!---